sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 #Security considerations for Original Equipment Manufacturers (OEMs)
 As an OEM you have an unique opportunity to impact the efficacy of the security measures abailable to your customers.
 Customers want and need the ability to secure their devices.
 Windows 10 security features are built on top of security enabled hardware and firmware.
 That's where you come in.
 If you want to provide a differentiator for your devices, or to sell in the Enterprise space, you want to provide the latest hardware enhancements, which in turn allow Windows 10 to be configured for safety.

-**Note:** If you are an IT Professional and want to deploy these features, learn more in the [Device Security](https://docs.microsoft.com/en-us/windows/device-security/) content.
+**Note:** If you are an IT Professional and want to understand how these features work, or how to deploy them in your enterprise, see [Device Security](https://docs.microsoft.com/en-us/windows/device-security/).

 ## Unified Extensible Firmware Interface (UEFI)
 UEFI is a replacement for the older BIOS firmware interface and the Extensible Firmware Interface (EFI) 1.10 specifications.
 When the devices starts, the firmware interface controls the booting process of the PC, and then passes control to Windows or another operating system.
 UEFI enables security features such as Secure Boot and factory encrypted drives that help prevent untrusted code from running before the operating system is loaded.
 To learn more about what you need to do in order to support UEFI, see [UEFI in Windows](https://docs.microsoft.com/en-us/windows-hardware/drivers/bringup/uefi-in-windows).

-To learn more about the specific requirements for UEFI, see the Unified Extensible Firmware Interface specification from [http://www.uefi.org/specifications](http://www.uefi.org/specifications).
+To learn more about the specific requirements for UEFI, refer to the Unified Extensible Firmware Interface specification from [http://www.uefi.org/specifications](http://www.uefi.org/specifications).

-**Note:** If you are an IT Professional and want to understand how these features work in your enterprise, see [Bitlocker](https://docs.microsoft.com/en-us/windows/device-security/bitlocker/bitlocker-overview) content.
+**Note:** If you are an IT Professional and want to understand how these features work, or how to deploy them in your enterprise, see [Bitlocker](https://docs.microsoft.com/en-us/windows/device-security/bitlocker/bitlocker-overview).

 ## Secure boot
 Secure Boot is a security standard developed by members of the PC industry to help make sure that your PC boots using only software that is trusted by the PC manufacturer.